itspa1/dct-compiler/README.md

 * update ~> This application has now been added the capability to run javascript code also via node
 =======

 # online-compiler
-A rails application which is an Online Compiler
+A rails application which is an Online Compiler.

+## PS
+This is a POC of the actual compiler infra which is used in the application, the application is maintained on a private repo.